Rheinmetall: Criticism

 In 2012, Rheinmetall Air Defence (RAD), a division of Rheinmetall, was one of six companies that were blacklisted by India's Ministry of Defence for their involvement in a bribery scandal.
 The companies were accused of bribing the Director General of Ordnance Factories Board (OFB), Sudipta Ghosh.
 RAD and the other firms were barred from any dealings with the OFB and all other Indian defence companies, as well as being blacklisted from participating in any Indian defence contract, for a period of 10 years.
 RAD claimed that the charges against it are without merit.
 In 2012, Rheinmetall Air Defence was implicated in a corruption case in India, along with arms dealer Abhishek Verma and his wife Anca Verma, as lodged by the anti-corruption agency of India, the CBI, for bribing defence officials for securing multi billion dollar weapons contracts of the Indian military establishment.
 In 2014, RAD Chairman Bodo Garbe and General Manager Gerhard Hoy were issued summons of the Indian courts.
 Subsequently a red-corner notice was issued for their detention through Interpol.
 In 2016, the case was under trial in Indian courts.

 In 2024, Investigate Europe criticized that Rheinmetall has a parallel business that sells machinery and factories free from German export rules.
 Also in 2024, it was reported that Rheinmetall supplied weapons used by Israel during the Gaza war.

+In July 2026, a group of activists staged a blockade outside Rheinmetall's office near Berlin's Brandenburg Gate to protest the company's arms production.

 Controversy for financial investment

 Various financial groups such as Nordea exclude Rheinmetall shares from their funds.
 Managers of equity funds such as defence ETFs define criteria that companies must meet in order for their shares to be included in their portfolios.
-The fund provider VanEck excludes companies from its selection process that are "proven to be involved in the manufacture of anti-personnel mines (Ottawa Treaty), cluster munitions (Oslo Convention), biological, chemical and incendiary weapons, nuclear weapons outside the Non-Proliferation Treaty, depleted uranium and white phosphorus‘.
-Such weapons are referred to as ’controversial" in financial jargon.
-According to the sustainability agency ISS ESG (Institutional Shareholder Services Inc.), whose data VanEck uses, Rheinmetall is ‘demonstrably involved in the production of components for uranium ammunition through its subsidiary Nitrochemie’.
+The fund provider VanEck excludes companies from its selection process that are "proven to be involved in the manufacture of anti-personnel mines (Ottawa Treaty), cluster munitions (Oslo Convention), biological, chemical and incendiary weapons, nuclear weapons outside the Non-Proliferation Treaty, depleted uranium and white phosphorus.
+Such weapons are referred to as "controversial" in financial jargon.
+According to the sustainability agency ISS ESG (Institutional Shareholder Services Inc.), whose data VanEck uses, Rheinmetall is "demonstrably involved in the production of components for uranium ammunition through its subsidiary Nitrochemie".